carbon-design-system/carbon/docs/guides/endgame.md

    - If everything looks good to go, then you should go through each of the packages and add the `latest` tag using the command:
      `npm dist-tag add package-name@vX.Y.Z latest`
+   - Manually check to see that the `latest` tags were updated for the packages correctly by going to [`npm`](https://www.npmjs.com), searching the packages, viewing the versions and making sure the `latest` version matches the version you just released.

 ### Release Candidates releases